How Luna Selene Was Born

 Suddenly, it hit me like a lightening bolt.

 “I am going to start a shoe company for professional women!”

 It didn’t matter that ¾ of the workforce was currently virtual.
 One day people were going to start trickling back to work and I was going to be there to help them.

 I went back to my old episodes of Mad Men and began to work.
 These shoes were going to be sexy and retro.
 They were going to take women back in time, while moving them forward.

 The name came as quickly as the idea itself.
 Luna Selene stemmed from my moonlighting side hustle.
 Selene, the goddess of the moon (Luna) was the perfect fit.

 And the rest is history… or maybe just the beginning.

-We believe a woman can do unstoppable things if she looks and feels her best, which is why we were inspired to start Luna Selene.
-We want to create a true community where women can come together, while honing their feminine energy, bringing out all that is still beautiful in life.
+I believe a woman can do unstoppable things if she looks and feels her best, which is what inspired me to start Luna Selene.
+I want to create a true community where women can come together, while honing their feminine energy, bringing out all that is still beautiful in life.

-Come on this journey with us.
-Let us move forward together and see what crazy, amazing things we can achieve.
+Come with me on this journey and let's see what crazy, amazing things we can achieve.